 Sometimes client relationships taper off, and they end up in your “archive” files.
 But a quick text to say “hello” and see how someone is doing can be all it takes to instigate conversations and ultimately, drive business.

 The occasional 👋 can work on its own.
 But if you can add to that “hi” with some of the other ideas included in this list, you’re likely to get an even better response rate.

 Here’s a basic example:

 Hi [NAME], It has been awhile since we last touched base.
 I just wanted to say “hello” and see how things are going 👋

 Depending on your specific niche or specialty, you may occasionally be at the same events and conferences as your clients.
 Or perhaps you are hosting an event, or are a sponsor/vendor at an event and would like to invite your client.

 A quick test to see if your client is in town and wants to meet for coffee or drinks can be an excellent way to build a stronger relationship.
 And invitations to relevant events can add real value for your clients.

 Hi [NAME], I know you’re going to be at [EVENT] this week.
 We’re at Table XX!
 I’d love to meet up on [DAY] to catch up while we’re in [CITY].
 What time works for you?

 Texting clients (and contractors and candidates!) is a game changer for staffing firms.
-But without the right tools, it can seem impossible to implement.
+But without the right text recruiting software, it can seem impossible to implement.
 With Sense Texting these and more text messages can be crafted and sent automatically.
 Two-way texting through our platform automates repetitive tasks while maintaining your personal touch.

 Whether you need to send a 1:1 text or a broadcast (like top candidates, events and celebrations), Sense makes it easy.
 We give you the ability to send personalized messages while simultaneously freeing your team to focus on more mission-critical tasks.